 Celebrate 100 fantastic days of school by creating a collage with 100 memorable pieces!
-This project is a perfect way to commemorate the last 5 months of school and recognize your child's accomplishments.
-Use bits and pieces of school-made artwork, old homework, or even classroom photos to create your own unique collage.
+This 100 days of school project is the perfect way to commemorate the 5 months of school that have gone by and recognize your child's accomplishments during these first 100 days.
+Your kid will use bits and pieces of school-made artwork, old homework, or even classroom photos to create a truly unique collage.

-This activity will introduce your young learner to the art of mixed media collage while encouraging him to use problem solving and explore basic math concepts such as geometry, fractions, and counting.
+This activity will introduce your young learner to the art of mixed media collage-making while encouraging him to use problem solving and explore basic math concepts such as geometry, fractions, and counting.